lifecompanionaac/lifecompanion/docs/PLUGIN.md

 }
 ```

+As action can handle [use variable](#use-variable), the list of available variable is injected to `editStarts(...)`.
+You can then use them in a `UseVariableTextArea` for example by calling its `setAvailableUseVariable(...)` method.
+This is important to do as use action be plugged on keys but also on [use events](#use-event) that can generate their own use variables.

 #### Execution

 Action are executed on a specific Thread (not on the FX Thread) so you should be aware that you can't modify the UI directly : see [Threading part about it](#threading).